gammu/gammu/readme.txt

 -------------------------------------------------------------------------------
 Q. What are things ToDo ?

-A. * these things can be done without anything:
+A. * these things can be done without anything (it will be done everything
+     to make them):
      * MMS
      * giving support for more formats
      * writing really usefull GUI